Analysis of European colonialism and colonization: Land and property rights

-Labour exploitation
+Labor exploitation

 Prominent Guyanese scholar and political activist Walter Rodney wrote at length about the economic exploitation of Africa by the colonial powers.
-In particular, he saw labourers as an especially abused group.
-While a capitalist system almost always employs some form of wage labour, the dynamic between labourers and colonial powers left the way open for extreme misconduct.
+In particular, he saw laborers as an especially abused group.
+While a capitalist system almost always employs some form of wage labor, the dynamic between laborers and colonial powers left the way open for extreme misconduct.
 According to Rodney, African workers were more exploited than Europeans because the colonial system produced a complete monopoly on political power and left the working class small and incapable of collective action.
 Combined with deep-seated racism, native workers were presented with impossible circumstances.
 The racism and superiority felt by the colonizers enabled them to justify the systematic underpayment of Africans even when they were working alongside European workers.
 Colonialists further defended their disparate incomes by claiming a higher cost of living.
 Rodney challenged this pretext and asserted the European quality of life and cost of living were only possible because of the exploitation of the colonies and African living standards were intentionally depressed in order to maximize revenue.
 In its wake, Rodney argues colonialism left Africa vastly underdeveloped and without a path forward.